Finding the good external monitor for Macbook Pro Retina isn’t as simple as you think. There are a lot of things you need to consider.

 The problem is, as with all laptops, the display won’t be big enough especially if you are working on tasks that need a bigger display screen.

-Aside from that, if you want to watch high definition movies, it would be better to watch it on an external monitor, since the monitor of laptops
+Aside from that, if you want to watch high definition movies, it would be better to watch it on an external monitor, since the monitors of laptops aren’t really big enough for comfortable viewing.

 This is where external monitors come in.
 In order to get the most out of your laptop, you have to have the best external monitor for Macbook Pro Retina.

 The problem is, with the multitude of options out there, it can sometimes be hard to find the right one.
 That’s why we’ve decided to list down the right one for you.
-So without further ado, here are the top of the heap.
+So without further ado, here are the top of the heap for the best monitors for your Macbook pro.

 If you are looking for a monitor that will be able to deliver high-quality images with real-life colors, the LG 4K UHD 27UD88-W 27 inches is the best choice.
 This monitor will be able to take advantage of the high performing graphics card of your MacBook Pro.

-As you can tell, this monitor has 4K capability, allowing you to enjoy 4K content found in popular streaming sites like Amazon Prime and Netflix.
+As you can tell, this monitor has a 4K display, allowing you to enjoy 4K content found in popular streaming sites like Amazon Prime and Netflix.
 That is the main allure of the LG 4K UHD 27UD88-W, but it does offer a lot more.

 It is already a given that this monitor has excellent clarity and details with its 4K Ultra HD resolution.
 But what makes it more impressive is its 99% coverage of the sRGB spectrum.